bacpack-system/bacpack-system.github.io/docs/example_usage.md

 }
 ```

-All fields of Config are described in a Packager documentation.
-Only important
+All fields of Config are described in Packager documentation.
+Only important fields for the
-fields for the purpose of this example will be described further.
-The `DependsOn` field contains
+purpose of this example will be described further.
+The `DependsOn` field contains all dependency
-all dependency Packages which must be defined in the same Package Context.
-The `Git/URI` must be an
+Packages which must be defined in the same Package Context.
+The `Git/URI` must be a URI to a CMake
-uri to a CMake based git repository with tag specified by `Git/Revision`.
-In `Build/CMake/Defines`
+based git repository with tag specified by `Git/Revision`.
+In `Build/CMake/Defines`, all CMake
-can be specified all CMake options.
-The `Package/Name` field must be same as name of
+options can be specified.
+The `Package/Name` field must be the same as the name of
 `package_group_name`.
-And all images in `DockerMatrix/ImageNames` must be defined in `docker`
+All images in `DockerMatrix/ImageNames` must be defined in the `docker`
-directory of same Package Context.
+directory of the same Package Context.

 ## Package build